 Our words have power to create and perpetuate ways of perceiving the world, whether for good or for bad.
 Transgender folks deal with a lot of complex forms of discrimination, and the language we use can play a big role in either lessening that or promoting it.

-If you’re reading this page, it’s probably because you’ve come to recognize some of that discrimination, and you care about changing that.
-Thanks for being here.
-On this page, I break down a variety of statements and terms—some that are offensive, and some that are simply outdated or uninformed.
+Today, many common ways of speaking about trans folks carry discrimination that you might not be aware of.
+On this page, I break down a variety of those statements and terms—some that are transphobic, and some that are simply outdated or uninformed.

 Ultimately, being good to the trans people in your life comes down to listening and having compassion—that’s a better guide than anything I can write here.